-International net revenues increased by \$29.7 million for the three months ended March 31, 2017 as compared to the same period in 2016 primarily driven by case volume growth across all channels and products which increased net revenues by \$28.7 million and, to a lesser extent, higher ASP.
-The increase in ASP was primarily a result of price increases in our Comprehensive Products effective July 1, 2016 which contributed \$3.0 million to net revenues as well as an increase in additional aligner revenue of \$2.9 million.
-These increases were offset in part by the decline in foreign exchange rates of \$3.2 million primarily due to the weakening of the Euro and British Pound to the U.S. dollar.
+For the three months ended September 30, 2017, International net revenues increased by \$42.3 million as compared to the same period in 2016 primarily driven by case volume growth across all channels and products which increased net revenues by \$40.0 million.
+This increase resulted in higher ASP which increased net revenues by \$2.3 million.
+The increase in ASP is primarily a result of price increases in our Comprehensive Products effective July 1, 2017, a favorable impact of foreign exchange rates and the impact from acquiring a distributor as we now recognize direct sales at full ASP rather than the discounted ASP, all of which collectively contributed \$6.6 million to net revenues.
+These factors contributing to the increase in ASP were offset in part by \$4.9 million related to higher promotional discounts and increased net deferrals.